Department: The Ballmer Institute for Children's Behavioral Health

 The UO is committed to creating and maintaining compassionate and inclusive learning and working environments for all learners, visitors, and employees, and envisioning collaborative community environments that enhance civility and embrace inclusion.
 All employees are responsible for achieving this commitment.

-• Master’s degree in psychology, counseling, social work, education, nursing, or related behavioral health field
+• Doctoral degree in psychology, counseling, social work, or related behavioral health field

 • Ability to contribute to the Ballmer Institute through their understanding of the barriers facing students from historically and persistently underserved communities, students of color, LGBTQ individuals, people with disabilities, and members of groups underrepresented in higher education, as evidenced by life experiences, professional credentials, and educational background

-• Expertise in delivering evidence-based behavioral health promotion, prevention, and care for common child/adolescent behavioral health concerns, including anxiety, depression, and trauma
+• Expertise in delivering evidence-based behavioral health promotion, prevention, and intervention for common behavioral health concerns, including anxiety, depression, and trauma

 • Competency in collaborating with other professionals to meet client/student/institutional behavioral health needs